-STATE OF)

-COUNTY OF) ss.)
+STATE OF ) STATE OF ) ss.
+COUNTY OF )

 AFFIDAVIT

-[Name], being fi rst duly sworn according to law, states the following:
+[Name], being first duly sworn according to law, states the following:

-Litigation captio affirm that there ned [].
-As a result of my knov the issues involved in the Multi-District wledge of that case, I can attest and or disqualification under 28 U.S.C. §455 al in the captioned matter.
+I have thoroughly familiarized myself with the issues involved in the Multi-District Litigation captioned [].
+As a result of my knowledge of that case, I can attest and affirm that there are no non-disclosed grounds for disqualification under 28 U.S.C. §455 that would prevent me from serving as the Neutral in the captioned matter.

-Sworn to before me and subscribed in my presen ce this day of, 20
+Sworn to before me and subscribed in my presence this day of , 20.

-Not ary Public
+Notary Public

-Alternative Form ı B
+Alternative Form B

-STATE OF AFFIDAVIT
+STATE OF ) STATE OF ) ss.
+COUNTY OF )

+AFFIDAVIT

+[Name] declares and states under the penalty of perjury the following:

-I have thoro above captioned that there are no case.
-As a result of my knowled all parties and matters involved in the ge of this case, I can attest and affirm alification under 28 U.S.C. §455 that
+I have thoroughly familiarized myself with all parties and matters involved in the above captioned case.
+As a result of my knowledge of this case, I can attest and affirm that there are no non-disclosed grounds for disqualification under 28 U.S.C. §455 that would prevent me from serving as the Neutral in the captioned matter.

+Date

-Date Signature
+Signature